-“Well, I’ve learned a lot hanging with you guys today,” I said as I opened up my Boston Herald and turned to the sports page. “”Big game tomorrow,” I said.
-“Patriots against the Colts budding superstar, Andrew Luck.
+“Well, I’ve learned a lot hanging with you guys,” I said as I opened up my Boston Herald and turned to the sports page. “”Big game tonight,” I said.
+“Patriots against the Texans.
 Who do you like?”

-“Patriots by nine and a half,” I said.
+“Pats by sixteen,” I said.
 “You want to . . . make a friendly little wager?”

 “Yeah,” he said, looking thoughtfully off into space.
 “I’ll do better than that.
-I’ll take New England by thirteen.”
+I’ll take New England by twenty.”